• Skip to primary navigation

 Two glasses of almond granita served with Sicilian brioche.

-Originally from Sicily, granita is a semi-frozen blend of sugar, liquid (i.e., juice, water, etc.), and some flavorings like fruits, nuts, or chocolates.
+Originally from Sicily, granita is a semi-frozen blend of sugar, liquid (such as milk or water), and flavorings like fruits, nuts, or chocolate.

 It is a combination of ground almonds, sugar, and almond milk — in a frozen form.

-Sicilian almond granita is typically served for snacks and breakfast.
+Almond granita is typically served as a snack or for breakfast.

-Every glass of almond milk granita provides a refreshing, sweet reprieve from the Sicilian heat.
+Every glass of almond granita provides a refreshing, sweet reprieve from the Sicilian heat.

 Ingredients